Police focus on van renter in Brooklyn subway shooting probe

 As police searched for the shooter, Gov. Kathy Hochul warned New Yorkers to be vigilant.

-Fire and police officials had responded to reports of an explosion, but Sewell said at the press conference that there were no known explosive devices.
-Multiple smoke devices were found on the scene, mayoral spokesperson Fabien Levy said.

-After people streamed out of the train, quick-thinking transit workers ushered passengers to another train across the platform for safety, Lieber, the MTA chairman, noted.
+After people streamed out of the train, quick-thinking transit workers ushered passengers to another train across the platform for safety, transit officials said.

-High school student John Butsikaris was riding the other train when he saw a conductor urging everyone to get in.
-He thought it might be a mundane problem until the next stop, when he heard screams for medical attention and his train was evacuated.
+High school student John Butsikaris was riding the other train and initially thought the problem might be mundane until the next stop, when he heard screams for medical attention and his train was evacuated.

 “I’m definitely shook,” the 15-year-old told The Associated Press.
 “Even though I didn’t see what happened, I’m still scared, because it was like a few feet away from me, what happened.”